How do you manage stress with diabetes type 2?

 Another research established that stress management training was associated with a small but significant reduction in blood sugar levels.

-Also Read: Mental Stress and diabetes
+Also Read: Mental Stress and Diabetes

-How stress impacts blood sugar levels?
+How does stress impact blood sugar levels?

 • Firstly, the stress hormone cortisol spikes the blood sugar levels.